Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 ## Media
+With the exception of the images for Rock, Paper, Scissors, I created the images on the website.

 - The images for Rock, Paper, Scissors are from this [free clipart image](https://www.clipartmax.com/middle/m2i8i8G6H7K9Z5H7_rock-paper-scissors-clipart-rock-paper-scissors-clip-art/)
 - Sound effects from Pixabay: